 Our Directors come from many different backgrounds and bring a multitude of different skills to the Board.
 Most Directors have a personal link to Fragile X (such as having children or relatives with the condition), though this is not a requirement.
 Up to 15 people can be on our Board at any one time.

-The Fragile X Society embraces equality and particularly encourages applications from people from the BAME, disabled and LGBTQ communities.
+The Fragile X Society embraces equality and particularly encourages applications from people from the BME, disabled and LGBTQ communities.
 We also welcome applications from those of all ages, including people at the beginning of their careers.
 We value people who are passionate about the work of the Fragile X Society and who bring new ways of thinking to the team.
-As part of our skills gap analysis and succession planning, we particularly hope for applications from those with marketing skills and/or fundraising expertise.
+As part of our skills gap analysis and succession planning, we particularly hope for applications from those with marketing skills, digital/IT skills, HR expertise or family fundraising expertise.